Director's Statement

 Marianne Today

 It’s appalling to me that the themes and events of Mon nom est MARIANNE are as relevant today as they were in the darkest hours of WW2.
-Marianne’s struggles to evade Nazi capture echo the struggles of today’s immigrants hiding to avoid ICE across the US, Palestinians and Ukrainians seeking freedom, Iranians and Chinese fighting to avoid persecution - the parallels across the globe are chilling while events of the mid-20th century are simply ignored.
+Marianne’s struggles to evade Nazi capture echo the struggles of today’s immigrants hiding to avoid ICE across the US, Palestinians and Ukrainians seeking freedom, Iranians and Chinese fighting to avoid persecution, the rise of the Right across Europe - the parallels are chilling while the lessons of the mid-20th century are simply ignored.

 Melville echoes some of cinema’s most affecting war-time children: Ivan (IVAN’S CHILDHOOD) and Florya (COME AND SEE), Oldrich (LONG LIVE THE REPUBLIC) and Brigitte Fossey’s own Paulette (FORBIDDEN GAMES) - children whose childhood is cut short by war.